vilda/le/README.md

 	followed <filename>  Check if the file is followed clean     Removes configuration file
 	ls        List internal filesystem and settings: <path>
-	rm        Remove entity: <path>
+	ls ips    List IP addresses used by the agent rm        Remove entity: <path>
 	pull      Pull log file: <path> <when> <filter> <limit>